-- Instruction.
-Instruction includes the activities dealing directly with the teaching of pupils, or the interaction between teacher and pupils.
-Teaching may be provided for pupils in a school classroom, in another location such as a home or hospital, or in other learning environments such as those involving co-curricular activities.
-It may also be provided through a nontraditional medium such as television, radio, telephone, or correspondence.
+Instruction.
+Instruction includes the activities dealing directly with the teaching of students, or the interaction between teacher and students.
+Teaching may be provided for students in a school classroom, in another location such as a home or hospital, or in other learning environments such as those involving cocurricular activities.
+It may also be provided through some other approved medium such as television, radio, computer, the Internet, multimedia, telephone, or correspondence.
 This function includes the activities of paraprofessionals or assistants of any type who assist in the instructional process.
-Pupil transportation costs, including trips for curricular or co-curricular activities, should be coded to Function 7800. - Basic (FEFP K-12).
-The Basic Program is that part of the school board's full-time equivalent (FTE) eligible instructional program that is not identified as Special Programs for Exceptional Students, Career Education, or Adult General Education.
+Student transportation costs, including trips for curricular or cocurricular activities, should be coded to Function 7800.

+- Basic (FEFP K-12).
+The Basic Program is that part of the district school board's full-time equivalent (FTE) instructional program that is not identified as Special Programs for Exceptional Students, Career Education, or Adult General Education.
 Programs for Students at Risk and English for Speakers of Other Languages are included in this function. - 5200 Exceptional.
-Programs for exceptional student education are determined by law.
-Criteria for each program are specified by State Board of Education Rule.
-This function includes Pre-K exceptional student education. - Career Education.
-Career Education programs are established by law with program criteria established through State Board of Education Rule.
-This function includes 9-12 career education, adult vocational, and continuing workforce development.
+Programs for exceptional student education (ESE) are determined by law.
+Criteria for each program are specified by SBE rules.
+This function includes Pre-K ESE. - Career Education.
+Career Education programs are established by law, with program criteria established through SBE rules.
+This function includes 9-12 career education, adult vocational education, and continuing workforce development.
 It also includes continuing workforce education expenditures related to the course fees collected and reported under Account 3463, Continuing Workforce Education Course Fees. - 5400 Adult General.
-All Adult General course offerings, including GED. - 5500 Prekindergarten.
-Prekindergarten program expenditures, including voluntary prekindergarten.
+All Adult General course offerings, including GED courses and testing. - 5500 Prekindergarten.
+Prekindergarten program expenditures, including VPK.
 Childcare programs, if fee supported, should be coded to Function 9100.
 Project or cost center accounting may be needed for such programs in order to capture support costs. - 5900 Other Instruction.
-Other instruction not qualifying for FEFP funding, such as instruction provided in recreation and leisure courses, Lifelong Learning programs, or Adults with Disabilities. - Instructional Support Services.
+Other instruction not qualifying for FEFP funding, such as instruction provided in recreation and leisure courses, Lifelong Learning programs, or Adults with Disabilities programs. - Instructional Support Services.
 Provides administrative, technical (such as guidance and health), and logistical support to facilitate and enhance instruction.
 Instructional Support Services exist as adjuncts for the fulfillment of the behavioral objectives of the instruction functions, rather than as separate entities.
-Although some supplies and operational costs are generated in instructional support, the major cost will be in personnel. - 6100 Pupil Personnel Services.
-Activities that are designed to assess and improve the well-being of pupils and to supplement the teaching process.
-These activities are classifiable under the following subfunctions: - Attendance and Social Work.
-Pertains to promoting and improving attendance of pupils.
-It includes early identification of patterns of nonattendance, promotion of positive pupil and parent attitudes toward attendance, analysis of reasons for nonattendance, and enforcement of compulsory attendance.
+Although some supplies and operational costs are generated in instructional support, the major cost will be in personnel. - 6100 Student Personnel Services.
+Activities that are designed to assess and improve the well-being of students and to supplement the teaching process.
+These activities are classifiable under the following subfunctions: - 6110 Attendance and Social Work.
+Pertains to promoting and improving attendance of students.
+It includes early identification of patterns of nonattendance, promotion of positive student and parent attitudes toward attendance, analysis of reasons for nonattendance, and enforcement of compulsory attendance.